Submission of Manuscripts

 paper as Word or Adobe Acrobat files.
 Once a manuscript has been accepted for

-publication, the author must provide each figure as a separate file (IBM
+publication, the author must provide each figure as a separate file (see Illustrations below).

 Papers should have the following: